zigius/docs/content/docs/reference/pkg/gcp/organizations/getiampolicy.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">List&lt;string&gt;</a></span>
     </dt>
-    <dd>{{% md %}}An array of identities that will be granted the privilege in the `role`.
+    <dd>An array of identities that will be granted the privilege in the `role`.
 For more details on format and restrictions see https://cloud.google.com/billing/reference/rest/v1/Policy#Binding
 Each entry can have one of the following values:
 * **allUsers**: A special identifier that represents anyone who is on the internet; with or without a Google account.
 It **can't** be used with the `gcp.organizations.Project` resource.
 * **allAuthenticatedUsers**: A special identifier that represents anyone who is authenticated with a Google account or a service account.
 It **can't** be used with the `gcp.organizations.Project` resource.